Skip to main content

 Ensure Each Child Has Individual Time

-Put individual time on the visual schedule so children can see it’s coming.
-Predictability reduces anxiety about fairness.
+Put individual time on a visible schedule so they can see it’s coming.
+Knowing it’s guaranteed takes the edge off.

 The Power of Stories